bencam/linux-server-configuration/README.md

 1. Run `touch .ssh/authorized_keys`

-1. On the local machine, run 'cat ~/.ssh/insert-name-of-file.pub`
+1. On the local machine, run `cat ~/.ssh/insert-name-of-file.pub`

 1. Copy the contents of the file, and paste them in the .ssh/authorized_keys file on the virtual machine